cashewe/llun/README.md

 - write CICD process to build package, and lint the rust code etc... []
 - write unit tests for the relevant behaviours []
 - write alternate model source (azure openai is the obvious one, maybe claude too?) []
-- write default values into a toml, rather than a quirky text file []
 - allow custom written rules []
 - allow custom 'context' to be inserted into the prompt such as the tools name and one line description, or the commit / pr description etc... []